 - Tap Erase all data and confirm the selection when prompted.

 With that said, we can call it a wrap.
-In case you have any alternative issues, make sure to tell us in the comments section below.
-We are looking forward to be hearing from you.
+If you want to discuss this article further, but also find more content like this, make sure to follow us on Facebook and Twitter.
+We are looking forward to hearing from you.